Aussie Gold Hunters

 “a reality TV show that has quite literally damaged the hobby and business of prospecting and mining for gold due to it’s fantasy content.”

-Gold prospecting is a “hobby” or “interest”, not a sport or get rich quick scheme.
-If you are doing it for the money, you are definitely there for all the wrong reasons.
+Gold prospecting is mainly a “hobby” or “interest”, not a sport and definitely not a get rich quick scheme.
+If you are doing it for the money, you are there for all the wrong reasons.
 If you are considering up scaling to gold mining, it does not always equal profitable returns and is extremely costly for licensing etc…

-Aussie Gold hunters provides good entertainment for those into “scripted fiction”… Yes, they do find gold – but it is often planted from a previous find at either another time or location.
-I personally spent much time investigating and identifying the so-call gold find locations.
-Most of which were “great for TV”.
+Aussie Gold hunters provides good entertainment for those into “scripted fiction”… Yes, they do find gold – but it is often planted or re-positioned from a previous find at either another time or location.
+I personally spent much time investigating and identifying the so-called gold find locations.
+Most of which were “great for TV” but were all fake set ups with many locations not even in gold rich areas.

-Stories are emerging of AGH dramatizing any issue that will make for good watching.
+Stories emerged of Aussie Gold hunters producers and directors dramatizing any issue that will make for good watching.
 Remember, the media are professionals of manipulation encouraging us to become addicted to watching their shows and buying products or changing our beliefs.
+Some of these stories came direct from paid participants

-Prospecting equipment is not cheap with professional detectors costing $5,000 to $10,000 – some areas require 4WD vehicles year – round.
-Sluicing requires skill and good knowledge of gold deposits with equipment ranging from a simple pan to a full trailer set up costing thousands.
+Prospecting equipment is not cheap with professional detectors costing $5,000 to $10,000 – some areas require expensive 4WD vehicles for year – round access.
+Sluicing requires skill and good knowledge of gold deposits with equipment ranging from a simple pan to a full trailer with pumps and generator set ups costing thousands.

-Diggings are an excellent spot to start, as with every prospector that has come before you!
+Diggings are an excellent spot to start, as with every prospector that has come before you!.
 We still find very small gold on occasion on diggings – on a rapidly decreasing scale.
-You can buy gold prospecting maps online or from your favorite prospecting shop – try Google in your area.
+You can buy gold prospecting maps online or from your favorite prospecting shop – try Google gold prospecting shops in your area.

 Each state has different regulations and licensing requirements, the onus is on you.
 Here is what you can expect from some of Australia’s more rewarding states that have access for the avid gold prospector.